 Douglas-fir Beetle Mitigation

 During the Summer of 2021 the City of Aspen, Pitkin County, Aspen Fire, Aspen Skiing Company, Colorado State Forest Service, ACES, and USFS formed a group to address the spread of bark beetles on the face of Aspen Mountain.
 Experts from the Colorado State Forest Service who are tracking the beetles estimate that local bark beetle populations are likely to increase due to multiple years of drought in our area.
-Beginning in May 2022, the group will be placing MCH packets on trees on the face of Aspen Mountain to prevent the spread of bark beetles and loss of Douglas-fir trees.
-This action is important to protect our forest health and to reduce risk from wildfires near homes and the city core.
+In May 2022, the group placed MCH packets on trees on the face of Aspen Mountain to prevent the spread of Douglas-fir beetles and loss of Douglas-fir trees.
+This ongoing project is important as it protects our forest health during drought years, and reduces risk from wildfires near homes and the city core.

 For More Information please contact David Coon, City Forester. firstname.lastname@example.org

 What are bark beetles and why should we be concerned about them?
 Douglas-fir bark beetles are small naturally present pests that can kill trees if under stress from drought conditions and their local populations grow to a large number.
 If you have Douglas-fir trees especially those that have been subjected to recent drought conditions, you should consider protecting your tree(s).

 Is there anything I should do to help protect trees in Aspen?
 Make sure your tree(s) get adequate water from Spring through Fall.
 In addition you can use the MCH pheromone packets detailed below.

 Can I install pheromone packets on my own trees?
 Yes, you can order MCH and install it yourself or you can hire a forester or arborist to do it for you.
 If you need assistance or direction as to where to obtain MCH packets, you can contact the City Forester at email@example.com